 Turquoise is generally stable to light, but high heat can cause discoloration and breakage.
 Turquoise can be damaged by acids, and it can be discolored by certain chemicals, cosmetics and even skin oils or perspiration.

-Tanzanite is one of the birthstones for December (the other December birthstones are turquoise and blue zircon).
-The tanzanite birthstone is often described as “velvety,” mostly because of its deep and saturated color, which ranges from a pure rich blue to violet.
-The Merelani Hills of northern Tanzania is the only place on earth where tanzanite is mined comercially.
+A Masai tribesman Ali Juuyawatu is credited with finding the first tanzanite crystal in 1967.
+The Merelani Hills of northern Tanzania is the only place on earth where tanzanite is mined commercially.
 North of the mines tower the snow-covered slopes of Mount Kilimanjaro.

 Zircon is one of the birthstones for December (other December birthstones are turquoise and tanzanite).
 Zircon gemstone colors are red, orange, yellow, brown, green and blue.
 Colorless zircon is known for its brilliance and flashes of multicolored light called fire.
 The sparkle of zircon is second only to diamond.